Abdulhamid97Mousa/RHCSA-EX200/EX200-Exam-Questions/README.md

 - User natasha , who also belongs to `sysmgrs` as a secondary group
 - User harry , who also belongs to `sysmgrs` as a secondary group
 - User sarah , does not have access to an interactive shell on the system and is not a member of `sysmgrs`
-- passwords for natasha , harry and sarah should all be `flectrag`
+- passwords for natasha , harry and sarah should all be `password`

 ## Answer:4 create user account